-Understanding sugar’s effects can help you stop the cravings, lose weight and transform your health.
+Understanding sugar’s effects can help you stop your cravings, lose weight and transform

 - weight gain, especially around the belly

 - hormonal imbalance

 - more cravings

 Sugar’s effects can seep into your whole system.
 Sugar and carbohydrates are mostly

 stored in the liver as glycogen until it gets full.
 Then your body has to

 make fat from the excess sugar and carbohydrates.
 That fat gets added to

 existing fat deposits around your body and you gain weight.